 Authors may suggest three potential referees, with email addresses.

-Please ensure anything that may reveal your identity is excluded.
+At the peer review stage Please ensure anything that may reveal your identity is excluded.

 REFERRING AND PROOFING

 All papers are refereed.
 JAWSEL is proud to have a double blind peer review process.

 Reviewers may waive anonymity if they wish, but authors may not.